 3 easy ways to spot a quality kitchen

-To ensure you are getting the best deal when buying a kitchen, it is important to take into account quality.
+To ensure you’re getting the best deal when buying a kitchen, it’s important to take into account quality.
 Just like cars, kitchens vary in quality.
 However, comparing the quality is easier said than done.

-So, how can you really tell a good quality kitchen from a poor quality kitchen.
-Here are 3 things to look at that will give you the answer:
+Once you’ve visited several retailers, you’ll probably think that all of the kitchens you’ve seen are the same.
+Therefore, how can you tell a high-quality kitchen apart from a low-quality kitchen?
+Here are three things to look at that will give you the answer:

 Look at the finish on the doors

-A high quality door will have a silky smooth finish.
+A high-quality door will have a smooth finish.
 A low quality door will have a bobbly, rippled finish.
-Painted and lacquered, laminate and lacquered laminate doors are the high quality type.
-In contrast, foil, vinyl and PVC wrapped doors are the low quality type.
+Painted and lacquered, laminate and lacquered laminate doors are the high-quality type.
+In contrast, foil, vinyl and PVC wrapped doors are the low-quality type.

-The other advantage of buying the high quality type of doors is that they will never peel like wrapped doors will.
+The other advantage of buying the high-quality type of doors is that they’ll never peel like wrapped doors will.
 Below are pictures of peeling wrapped doors.

+Places like Howdens, Wren, Magnet & Wickes mainly sell the low-quality wrapped type doors.
 You’ll find the best selection of painted and lacquered, laminate and lacquered laminate doors at independent kitchen showrooms.
-The high street chains and trade only suppliers mainly sell the low quality wrapped type.

 Look at the edging on the cabinets

-Hi quality cabinets will have a thick durable ABS or PVC edging, as pictured below.
+Hi-quality cabinets will have a thick durable ABS or PVC edging, as shown below.
 The purpose of this edging is to protect the delicate front edges of the carcass from chips and damage.
 It also protects the carcass from any moisture ingress.

 Look at the backs of the cabinets

-High quality cabinets will benefit from having 18mm thick solid backs.
-These will support the weight of the heaviest worktops and never bow.
-Low quality cabinets carcasses will have thin flimsy hardboard backs that will soon start to bow under under the weight of the worktops.
+High-quality cabinets will have 18mm thick solid backs.
+These will support the weight of the heaviest worktops and will never bow.
+Low- quality cabinets carcasses will have thin hardboard backs that will soon start to bow under under the weight of the worktops.

 The first signs of bowing can usually be seen on the backs of the units.
 Over time, a large gap will appear that can cause the contents of the cabinets to start falling through the gap.